-Reporter Earl Caldwell of the New York Times, left, was involved in a case that went to the Supreme Court concerning whether a reporter's privilege existed to protect journalists from being forced by the government to reveal confidential sources or information that they learned in reporting.
-His case started when the FBI tried to get him to reveal information he learned through his reporting on the Black Panthers.
-The Supreme Court in a narrow decision in in Branzburg v.
-Hayes refused to recognize such a reporter's privilege based on the First Amendment, although many states have recognized the right under their constitutions or common law.
-After Branzburg v.
-Hayes, some states passed shield laws to strengthen the protection.
-An effort to pass a federal shield law continues to this day.
-This photo of Caldwell, talking with syndicated columnist James Kilpatrick was taken on Feb.
-20, 1973 prior to Caldwell delivering testimony before a U.S. Senate subcommittee that was investigating freedom of the press.
-(AP Photo/Henry Griffin, Courtesy of The Associated Press.)
+Reporter Earl Caldwell of the New York Times, left, was involved in a case that went to the Supreme Court concerning whether a reporter's privilege existed to protect journalists from being forced by the government to reveal information that they learned in reporting.
+The FBI tried to get him to reveal information he learned through his reporting on the Black Panthers.
+The Supreme Court in a narrow decision in Branzburg v.
+Hayes refused to recognize such a reporter's privilege based on the First Amendment.
+This photo of Caldwell, talking with syndicated columnist James Kilpatrick was taken in 1973 prior to Caldwell delivering testimony before a U.S. Senate subcommittee that was investigating freedom of the press.
+(AP Photo/Henry Griffin, used with permission from the Associated Press.)

 The idea behind reporter's privilege is that journalists have a limited First Amendment right not to be forced to reveal information or confidential news sources in court.

 Journalists rely on confidential sources to write stories that deal with matters of legitimate public importance.
 Many reporters believe that the First Amendment provides them protection from testifying before a grand jury regarding their sources and prize their role as “neutral watchdogs and objective observers.”
 According to the Reporters Committee for Freedom of the Press, courts traditionally have supported the idea that individuals may refuse to testify when there is a determination that the interests of society outweigh the need for full disclosure of evidence.